 At present, I provide the following services for students:

 Please feel free to contact me with any questions, suggestions, or requests for writing resources here in the School of Social work.

 I’m available to discuss any aspect of the writing process, from brainstorming and outlining to proofreading and APA style.
 It’s often best to schedule an appointment with me by emailing me at email@example.com.

-During the initial part of the Spring 2015 semester, I will be away from the office on leave, and holding office hours on a revised schedule:
+During the initial part of the Spring 2015 semester, I will be on partial leave, and holding office hours on a revised schedule:

 February 2 - February 13: I will be in the office halftime, and available via email or Blackboard Collaborate (see below).
-I will be adjusting my office hours to accommodate student and instructor needs, so check here for availability during this period, or contact me via email
+My office hours for these two weeks are as follows: